ObjectsCountries/FOSS-Fight/CONTRIBUTING.md

 ## To Do

-* Add jumping data for Debuggy next time
+* Add jumping data for Debuggy
-* Rework copying to use bits
 * Add horizontal walls
+* Add speed/velocity/gravity data to \*.ff file